mienaikoe/ziyu/Chapters/8_Chapter.md

 She said, "I'm Cas, a doctor from Shaki.
 I can take over if you're tired."

 Kip responded between pushes.
 "Thank you...shouldn't...stop".
 Cas understood and started digging a pit in the pebbles near the two to construct a fire.
-The people had started to bring small twigs and place them in the pit while Cas stood them to form a cone.
-Suddenly, a cough was heard and the people turned to find the child moving.
+The others had started to bring small twigs and place them in the pit while Cas stood them to form a cone.
+Suddenly, a cough was heard and all turned to find the child moving.

 "You're alive!"
 Kip said, jubilant.